naemon/naemon.github.io/documentation/usersguide/naemonstats.md

 title: Using The Naemontats Utility
 ---

-{% include review_required.md %}

 <span class="glyphicon glyphicon-arrow-up"></span> <a href="toc.html">Contents</a><br>

-<span class="glyphicon glyphicon-arrow-right"></span> See Also: <a href="mrtggraphs.html">Graphing Performance Info</a>, <a href="tuning.html">Performance Tuning</a>
+<span class="glyphicon glyphicon-arrow-right"></span> See Also: <a href="mrtggraphs.html">Graphing Performance Info</a>,
+<a href="tuning.html">Performance Tuning</a>

 ### Introduction

-A utility called <b>nagiostats</b> is included in the Naemon distribution.
+A utility called <b>naemonstats</b> is included in the Naemon distribution.
 It is compiled and installed along with the main Naemon daemon.
-The nagiostats utility allows you to obtain various information about a running Naemon process that can be very helpful in <a href="tuning.html">tuning performance</a>.
+The naemonstats utility allows you to obtain various information about a running Naemon process that can be very helpful in <a href="tuning.html">tuning performance</a>.
 You can obtain information either in human-readable or MRTG-compatible format.

 ### Usage Information

-You can run the <i>nagiostats</i> utility with the <b>--help</b> option to get usage information.
+You can run the <i>naemonstats</i> utility with the <b>--help</b> option to get usage information.

 ### Human-Readable Output

-To obtain human-readable information on the performance of a running Naemon process, run the <i>nagiostats</i> utility with the <b>-c</b> command line argument to specify your main configuration file location like such:
+To obtain human-readable information on the performance of a running Naemon process, run the <i>naemonstats</i> utility with the <b>-c</b> command line argument to specify your main configuration file location like such:

 <pre>
-[nagios@lanman ~]# /usr/local/nagios/bin/nagiostats -c /usr/local/nagios/etc/nagios.cfg
+[naemon@lanman ~]# /usr/local/naemon/bin/naemonstats -c /usr/local/naemon/etc/naemon.cfg

-Naemon Stats 3.0prealpha-05202006
+Naemon Stats 0.8.0
-Copyright (c) 2003-2007 Ethan Galstad (www.nagios.org)
+Copyright (c) 2013-present Naemon Development Team (www.naemon.org) Copyright (c) 2003-2008 Ethan Galstad (www.nagios.org)
-Last Modified: 05-20-2006
+Last Modified: 02-13-2014
 License: GPL

 CURRENT STATUS DATA
 ------------------------------------------------------
-Status File:                            /usr/local/nagios/var/status.dat
+Status File:                            /usr/local/naemon/var/status.dat
 Status File Age:                        0d 0h 0m 9s
-Status File Version:                    3.0prealpha-05202006
+Status File Version:                    0.8.0

 Program Running Time:                   0d 5h 20m 39s
 Naemon PID:                             10119